History of rail transportation in the United States: Nationalized management (1916–1920)

-Railroads in the early automobile/trucking era (1921–1945)
+Rise of the trucking industry (1921–1945)

-Following the war, some members of Congress, the ICC, and some railroad executives developed concerns about inefficiencies in the American railroad system.
-Memories of the 1893 panic, the continuing proliferation of railroad companies, and duplicative facilities, fueled this concern.
+In the late 19th century pipelines were built for the oil trade, and in the 20th century trucking and aviation emerged.
+Following World War I, some members of Congress, the ICC, and some railroad executives developed concerns about inefficiencies in the American railroad system.
+Memories of the 1893 panic, the continuing proliferation of railroad companies, and duplicative facilities fueled this concern.
 To an extent, the need to nationalize the system during the war was an example of this inefficiency.
 These concerns were the impetus for legislation to consider improvements to the system.
 The Esch-Cummins Act directed the ICC to prepare and adopt a plan for the consolidation of the railroad companies into a limited number of systems.

 During the 1920s the railroad industry, with its rates and routes continuing to be set by the ICC, was facing increasing competition from other modes of transportation: trucking and airplanes.
 These competing modes were basically unregulated at the time; this competition was not acknowledged in the railroad legislation.
 The newer transport modes also received extensive financial assistance from government, such as in the construction of highways and rural roads, and the construction of airports.
 The competition contributed to the railroads' eventual decline in the 1920s and beyond, and which was amplified in the 1930s during the Great Depression.

 In 1929 the ICC published its proposed Complete Plan of Consolidation, also known as the "Ripley Plan," after its author, William Z. Ripley of Harvard University.
-The agency held hearings on the plan, but none of the proposed consolidations was ever implemented.
+The agency held hearings on the plan, but none of the proposed consolidations was implemented.
 Many small railroads failed during the Great Depression.
 Of those lines that survived, the stronger ones were not interested in supporting the weaker ones.
 In 1940 Congress formally abandoned the Ripley Plan.